talkable/talkable-docs/source/android_sdk/integration/post_purchase.rst

 .. note::

-  If Post Purchase campaign does not show up when testing make sure you have it live with a default tag on the Campaigns listing.
+  If Post Purchase campaign does not show up when testing make sure you have it live with `android-post-purchase` tag on the Campaigns listing.

 .. container:: hidden